 The installation can be enjoyed both from above and from below, offering visitors two very different perspectives on the same work.
 From underneath, the work is smooth and can only be seen as a flat image: an iridescent sky, which seems to successively float, disintegrate, and melt as you walk beneath it; or a shimmering sea, under which one is submerged and experiences filtering rays of sunlight while rising to the surface.
 From the mezzanines, it becomes something completely different: it unveils the waste objects that make up this landscape of the twenty-first century, fully embracing its “toxic positivity”.
 Nothing here seems to separate material culture from the digital world, nor the sublime from the sordid.

 Samara Scott’s aerial installation offers a floor area at the scale of the nave that the artist sees as a space for sharing and conviviality.
-A series of events, designed and produced in collaboration with the artist, will be hosted during the duration of the CAPC exhibition: Catwalk, with a runway show of her fashion label, Dirty Weekend with the Dirty Art Foundation of Amsterdam in collaboration with the EBABX – École supérieure des Beaux-Arts de BordeauX, Giant Yoga and a Club Night until dawn on the occasion of the Fête de la Musique.
+A series of events, designed and produced in collaboration with the artist, will be hosted during the duration of the CAPC exhibition: Catwalk, with a runway show of her fashion label, Dirty Weekend with the Dirty Art Foundation of Amsterdam in collaboration with the EBABX – École supérieure des Beaux-Arts de BordeauX and a Giant Yoga.

 Within the framework of the exhibition, CAPC has also given Samara Scott carte blanche to curate a programme of screenings of videos and films by various artists whose work she feels echoes her own.
 The screenings will take place in the Galerie Arnozan on the second floor of the museum.